puppeteer/puppeteer/CONTRIBUTING.md

 All public API should have a descriptive entry in the [docs/api.md](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md).
 There's a [documentation linter](https://github.com/GoogleChrome/puppeteer/tree/master/utils/doclint) which makes sure documentation is aligned with the codebase.

-To run documentation linter, use
+To run documentation linter, use:

 ```bash
 npm run doc